malte-b/musical_env_bike/documentation.md

 #### Generating Pitch
 As the pitch is the property of music with a high variance generally, we chose the PM 1 values, which have the biggest spread of values out of the three, to determine the pitch of our generated sounds.
-We thought about PM1 helping to understand the other two air pollution values because PM1 itself does not have well defined limits.
-To achieve this we do not just play random notes according to these values but instead create chords out of them where the current PM1 value corresponds to the root note of the chord.
-Then we decided based on thresholds on the PM2.5 and PM10 values at the same time, in which mode the chords should be.
+We thought about PM1 helping to understand the other two air pollution values because PM1 itself does not have well-defined limits.
+To achieve this, we do not just play random notes according to these values but instead create chords out of them where the current PM1 value corresponds to the chord's root note.
+Then we decided, based on thresholds on the PM2.5 and PM10 values at the same time, in which mode the chords should be.
 We used a major chord for low AP levels as they are most common in pop music and sound generally more happy, at least in our western culture [[22]](#methods).
 Our hypothesis is that the listener can link those positive chords to low pollution.

 If there is modest pollution, we play minor or minor 7th chords.
-They are mostly regarded as sad [[22]](#methods) which we thought was fitting because while not dramatically higher, these values should make the rider listen twice and notice the change in tone.
+They are mostly regarded as sad [[22]](#methods), which we thought was fitting because while not dramatically higher, these values should make the rider listen twice and notice the change in tone.

-Lastly for the highes AP levels we wanted to grab the listeners attention while still using solid musical foundations.
+Lastly, we wanted to grab the listener's attention for the highest AP levels while still using solid musical foundations.
 That is why we went for polychords which are multiple chords stacked on top of each other and played simultaneously.
-In our case we chose a minor chord stacked on top of a major chord with both having the same root note.
-The sound of polychords is very dissonant compared to the two modes above which should be apparent also for the untrained ear, suggesting that something is not right.
-It also makes the listening experience less pleasant for the rider which could lead to them avoiding high pollution areas in the future.
+In our case, we chose a minor chord stacked on top of a major chord, with both having the same root note.
+The sound of polychords is very dissonant compared to the two modes above, which should be apparent also for the untrained ear, suggesting that something is not right.
+It also makes the listening experience less pleasant for the rider, which could lead them to avoid high pollution areas in the future.

 #### Generating Volume
-To sonify PM2.5 levels we chose a rather simple linear mapping of them to the volume of the produced sounds.
-Rather than giving each different value a different volume we opted to go with an approach were small value changes result in the same volume.
+To sonify PM2.5 levels, we chose a rather simple linear mapping of them to the volume of the produced sounds.
+Rather than giving each different value a different volume, we opted to go with an approach where small value changes result in the same volume.
 Our musical inspiration here were the dynamic levels that range from pp (*pianissimo*) for very quiet to ff (*fortissimo*) for very loud.
-This was also useful in denoising in the data for the listener.
-At the same time it is very straightforward to understand as higher volumes lead to more attention and seem more dangerous.
+This was also useful in denoising the data for the listener.
+At the same time, it is very straightforward to understand as higher volumes lead to more attention and seem more dangerous.

 #### Generating Rhythm
 For higher air pollution, we want the sonification to be more alarming and with a faster rhythm.
-To not monotonicly use the same rhythm all the time after passing a threshold, we decided to implement a partly probability-based rhythm.
+To not monotonically use the same rhythm all the time after passing a threshold, we decided to implement a partly probability-based rhythm.

-The rhythm can consist of eighth notes (E), quarter notes (Q) and half notes (H).
-If the PM values are high we want the music to be faster.
+The rhythm can consist of eighth notes, quarter notes, and half notes.
+If the PM values are high, we want the music to be faster.
 Imagine we have 120 bpm.
-That is 2 beats per second.
-Our sequencer steps 1 time every second, so we have for every data point 2 beats (= one half note) to compose.
+That is two beats per second.
+Our sequencer steps one time every second, so we have for every data point 2 beats (= one half note) to compose.
-For each data point we generate two thresholds determining the probabilities for a slow, medium or fast rhythm.
-In the figure below these thresholds are 0.2, and 0.7.
-This means a 20% probability for a half note, 50% probability for a medium fast rhythm with mostly quater notes and 30% probability for a fast rhythm with eighth notes.
+For each data point, we generate two thresholds determining the probabilities for a slow, medium, or fast rhythm.
+In the figure below, these thresholds are 0.2 and 0.7.
+This means a 20% probability for a half note, 50% probability for a medium-fast rhythm with mostly quarter notes, and 30% probability for a fast rhythm with eighth notes.
-As shown in the figure below we generate a random number for each data point.
-By comparing that to the data-based thresholds we get the rhythm.
+As shown in the figure below, we generate a random number for each data point.
+By comparing that to the data-based thresholds, we get the rhythm.

 ![Probability Based Rhythm Generation](https://raw.githubusercontent.com/malte-b/musical_env_bike/readme_images/readme_images/generate_rhythm.png)

 #### PD Patch
-To finally hear the sonified data we use PD (*Pure Data*).
+To finally hear the sonified data, we use PD (*Pure Data*).
 We send the preprocessed information to PD via OSC (*Open Sound Control*).
-OSC is a network protocol mainly used for real time processing of sound data.
-Having a background in computer science we were able to set up the OSC client on the python side quite fast but needed support for the PD side.
+OSC is a network protocol mainly used for real-time processing of sound data.
+Having a background in computer science, we were able to set up the OSC client on the python side quite fast but needed support for the PD side.
 The tutorials by von Coler [[24]](#pd-examples) and Davison [[25]](#pd-examples) helped out so that messages with the preprocessed data can be used inside our PD patch.
-As a last step before hearing the final sonification we need a synthesizer.
+As a last step before hearing the final sonification, we need a synthesizer.
 After starting with simple sine waves and pitches manipulated by the PM values, we realized that we need different approaches to communicate the meaning of the data to the listeners on the bike more intuitively.

 We want to create this intuitive understanding with samples that sound like air pollution.
-Air pollution has no natural sound but we instantly had some associations like traffic or engine exhaust, breathing, coughing, wind, bubble balks, doctor's stethoscope and brass instruments.
-When thinking of sounds of measuring devices that measure hazardous substances in the air we thought about Geiger counters and smoke detectors.
+Air pollution has no natural sound, but we instantly had some associations like traffic or engine exhaust, breathing, coughing, wind, bubble balks, doctor's stethoscope, and brass instruments.
+When thinking of sounds of measuring devices that measure hazardous substances in the air, we thought about Geiger counters and smoke detectors.

-In our final demo for this semester we decided to combine the rich sound of self recoded saxophone samples and a Geiger counter.
-Via OSC we trigger PD to play the samples in a certain speed.
+In our final demo for this semester, we decided to combine the rich sound of self-recorded saxophone samples and a Geiger counter.
+Via OSC, we trigger PD to play the samples at a certain speed.
 This speed is based on the calculated pitch.
-To manage this last step we experienced great help by *Kaffe Matthews*, *Hendrik von Coler*, and PD tutorials by Kreidler [[26]](#pd-examples) and Brown [[23]](#pd-examples).
+To manage this last step, we experienced great help by *Kaffe Matthews*, *Hendrik von Coler*, and PD tutorials by Kreidler [[26]](#pd-examples) and Brown [[23]](#pd-examples).

 ### 6.)
 Work results